VitaSmith/galleria/README.md

   },
 ```

-For more details, see the default `galleria.js` from this repository, along with the sample
+For more details, see the default `galleria.js` and `galleria.cfg` from this repository,
+along with the sample galleries provided.
+You can also try to run any of the scripts against
-galleries provided.
-And as you will see, outside of elements that are impossible to guess
+the default galleries, where you will see that, outside of elements that are impossible to
-(such as where extra images should be inserted, or what order should a list of unnumbered
+guess (such as where extra images should be inserted, or what order should a list of
-images be, if not alpahetical), the `galleria.sh` script is smart enough to automatically
+unnumbered images be, if not alpahetical), the scripts are smart enough to automatically
 generate the gallery layouts above, just by looking at the content of the folders.